 What Are Crypto Keys?

-Private Keys: Private key is akin to your ATM PIN or unique signature on your bank cheque.
+Private Keys: A private key is akin to your ATM PIN or unique signature on your bank cheque.
 This information must match in order for a transaction to be authorized.
 Therefore, private keys should only be known to the wallet/asset owner(s).

-Public Keys: Public key is like your unique bank account number and can be freely shared.
+Public Keys: A public key is like your unique bank account number and can be freely shared.
 It allows you to receive or view cryptocurrency or digital assets.
 Anyone with your public key information will be able to view your assets on the chain.

 How Does A Crypto Wallet Work?

 The primary function of the crypto wallet is to securely store your public and private keys and provide digital signatures to authorize transactions on the blockchain.
-Some wallets enable owners to do more than just storing keys, for instance, buying, selling, staking or engaging with the decentralized apps (DApps).
+Some wallets enable owners to do more than just store keys, for instance, buying, selling, staking, or engaging with decentralized apps (DApps).

 Note: Public Key and Wallet Address are not the same thing.

-Fact 1: A Crypto wallet is essentially a computer application sitting on your device (PC, mobile/tablet or a dedicated hardware).
+Fact 1: A Crypto wallet is essentially a computer application sitting on your device (PC, mobile/tablet, or dedicated hardware).

-Fact 2: Cryptocurrencies, tokens or other digital assets are not piled up together like your gold in your personal bank locker.
-Instead, the digital assets including your crypto is stored as bits of data scattered all over the database.
+Fact 2: Cryptocurrencies, tokens, or other digital assets are not piled up together like the gold in your personal bank locker.
+Instead, the digital assets including your crypto are stored as bits of data scattered all over the database.

 The wallet application locates all the bits mapped to your public address and presents the sum total for you in the app’s interface.

 Wallets make it convenient to send and receive crypto.
-When you want to send crypto from your wallet, all you need to do is to enter the recipient’s wallet address (or public key), input the amount to send, sign the transaction using your private key and send it.
+When you want to send crypto from your wallet, all you need to do is enter the recipient’s wallet address (or public key), input the amount to send, sign the transaction using your private key, and send it.

-What Are Types Crypto Wallets: Hot, Cold and Paper Wallets
+What Are the Types Crypto Wallets: Hot, Cold, and Paper Wallets